In this section

 However, things can sometimes go wrong.
 If you are unhappy with your care or the service you have received, it is important to let us know so we can improve.

-How to give feedback about the care you have received (comment, concern or compliment)
+How to give feedback about the care you have received

-- You can speak directly to a member of staff such as the ward sister, matron or community nurse
+- You can speak directly to a member of staff such as the ward sister, matron or community nurse.

-- You can give feedback, good and bad, by filling in a Friends and Family Test card
+- You can give feedback, good and bad, by filling in a Friends and Family Test card or responding to the text message that we send you

 - You can telephone or email PALS